 Upward ST segment elevation ST-segment elevation ≥2 mm followed by a negative T wave (type 1 Brugada electrocardiographic pattern) in one or more right precordial leads V1 and/or V2 positioned in the second, third, or fourth intercostal spaces during 12 lead 24h Holter ECG Monitoring

-Time frame: up to one year after the procedure
+Time frame: Up to one year after the procedure

 Occurrence of life threatening arrhythmic events